ark-sys/scalehub/README.md

 1. Clone the repository.
     ```shell
     git clone git@gitlab.inria.fr:karsalan/scalehub.git
-2. If you intend to connect to Grid5000, generate Docker secrets with the deployment script.
+2. If you intend to connect to Grid5000, generate a credentials file with the deployment script.
+This file will be used by scalehub to interact with Grid5000 Frontend.
     ```shell
     ./deploy.sh generate
-3. Build the image of the development environment with the deployment script.
-    ```shell
-   ./deploy.sh build
+3. Download and extract your personal Grid5000 VPN connection files to `dockerfile/secrets`.
+4. Correctly setup your ssh private key for Grid5000 in `source` field of the `dockerfile/docker-compose.yaml`
-4. Run the container and start an interactive shell with the deployment script
+5. Run the container and start an interactive shell with the deployment script
     ```shell
    ./deploy.sh shell